len0xx/debian-12-de/README.md

-# debian-12-de
+# Debian 12 Desktop Environment

-Debian 12 Desktop Environment
+A set of scripts to automate the setup of fresh debian installation